The Chinese new year celebrated in Thailand Phitsanulok.

 Paying respects to their ancestors is common practice among Chinese people in Thailand.
 Many Chinese homes have a separate room or corner of the house dedicated to the ancestors, they have pictures of several generations.
 Prayers, food and wine is offered to their ancestors.
 This is done to pay respect and to seek their blessings.
 Such a nice tradition of honoring their heritage and lineage.
 The Thai Chinese are also big on worshiping their forefathers.

-The Chinese new year feast
+The Chinese new year feast in Thailand

 On the new year’s day the Chinese have a feast consisting of fish ball soup, Siopao also called Baozi in Chinese is called Khanom pung nung in Thai (ขนมปังนึ่ง) is eaten, it is a steamed Chinese bun that looks like a dumpling with a filling.
 Kway teao or noodles are definitely part of the meal apart from other regional variations and family preferences.
 Noodles, the Chinese believe are had with the family as a symbolic continuation of the family ties.
 Noodles represent entangled destinies.